Updated: Jun 23

 High Customer Lifetime Value

-Google Ads really benefits from having a business that has High Customer Lifetime Value.
-Plainly, will a customer keep coming back to the business after becoming a customer?
+Google Ads benefits from having a business that has High Customer Lifetime Value.
+Plainly, will a customer keep coming back to the company after becoming a customer?
 This repeat business can be seen in these type of industries:

 Doctors/ Dentist - most people go back to the same clinic/dentist for checkups.